loloy123wwwww/keyboard/README.md

 Setup(if u wanna download and make ur own keyboard:

-Download Keyboard .zip file (https://github.com/loloy123wwwww/keyboard/blob/main/FILES/KiCad/keyboard.zip) or download KiCad file if u want to make changes put the ready .zip file to jlpcb or any pcb manufacturer.
+Download Keyboard .zip file (https://github.com/loloy123wwwww/keyboard/blob/main/FILES/KiCad/keyboard.zip) or download KiCad file if u want to make changes, put the ready .zip file to jlpcb or any pcb manufacturer.

 buy all these: